hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `vm_size` - (Required) Specifies the size of the VM created in the Batch pool.

 * `storage_image_reference` - (Required) A `storage_image_reference` for the virtual machines that will compose the Batch pool.

-~> **NOTE:** It's possible to reference a custom VM image for the pool by specifying it's `id` in the `id` property of the `storage_image_reference`.
-This property is mutually exclusive with other properties.
-The VM image should be in the same region that the batch pool you are about to create.
-See [official documentation](https://docs.microsoft.com/en-us/azure/batch/batch-custom-images) for more details.

 * `display_name` - (Optional) Specifies the display name of the Batch pool.